-A male adult who uses a wheelchair has an average eye level of between 1090 mm (43 in.) and 1295 mm (51 in.) above the finished floor (see Figure 2).
+A male adult who uses a wheelchair has an average eye level of between 1090 mm (43 in.) and 1295 mm (51 in.) above the finished floor (see Figure 2.2).
 Objects placed above 1015 mm (40 in.) will be seen only from below by most seated and short viewers.
-This is where we come into the picture with our contribution in this area of research, the innovative system that will enhance the experience for individuals with mobility disabilities in art museums and galleries by automatically adjusting the height of the artwork to the visitor.
-Therefore, in this scenario, the suggested solution involves integrating a small engine that can effortlessly lower the wall-hung display to the desired height.
+Therefore, in this scenario, the suggested solution involves integrating a small engine that can effortlessly lower the wallhung display to the desired height.
 This implementation would facilitate accessibility and provide visitors with the ability to adjust the display to their preferred viewing level.

-We are planning to explore the suggested solution in the art wings of museums and galleries, such as the Hecht Museum at the University of Haifa, where paintings are currently hung using wires.
+A similar approach can be applied in the art wings of museums, such as the Hecht Museum at the University of Haifa, where paintings are currently hung using wires.
 In this case, adding an engine would be a straightforward extension, that will improve the experience for wheelchair users or visitors of varying heights, whether they are standing or seated.
+The suggested by us system is designed to identify the visitor positioned in front of the artwork and measure their eye level.
+Subsequently, it will calculate the optimal delta value, that should be made to raise or lower the exhibit.
+The calculated delta value, along with the specified direction (either upward or downward), will then be transmitted to the engine to facilitate the precise repositioning of the artwork.
 This modification would enable effortless adjustment of the painting's height, ensuring optimal visibility and engagement for all individuals (see Figure 3).